Munich Airport: Terminal 2

 Terminal 2 opened on 29 June 2003 with an initial capacity of about 25 million passengers per year.
 In January 2009 an additional transfer level was introduced in response to new European Union security requirements, allowing separation of passenger flows.

 The terminal is primarily used by Lufthansa and its Star Alliance partners.
-Luxair also operates from the building, while some other airlines such as Etihad Airways use Terminal 1.
+Luxair also operates from the building.

 Terminal 2 is arranged around a central plaza rather than modules, as in Terminal 1.
 It has two main departure levels: Level 4 (G) for Schengen flights and Level 5 (H) for non-Schengen flights, plus bus gates on Level 3.
 The main pier is about 980 m long and includes 24 jet bridges, with more than 70 aircraft stands on the east apron.
 Additional west apron stands are sometimes used, with passengers transferred by bus.
 The terminal is equipped to handle large aircraft such as the Airbus A380, particularly after the opening of the Terminal 2 Satellite building.

 The facility is operated by Terminal-2-Betriebsgesellschaft (Terminal 2 Operating Company), a joint venture between Flughafen München GmbH (60%) and Lufthansa (40%), making it the first German terminal co-operated by an airline.